Electoral Backgrounder - polling place and other offences

 Compulsory voting s.
 245

-1. An elector is guilty of an offence if the elector fails to vote at an election unless they have a valid and sufficient reason.
+1. It is an offence if an elector fails to vote at an election without a valid and sufficient reason.
 For more information on compulsory voting see Electoral Backgrounder: Compulsory voting.

 Multiple Voting s.
 339

-1. The offence of multiple voting is a type of electoral fraud set out in s.
-339(1A) of the Electoral Act.
+1. The offence of multiple voting is a type of electoral fraud set out in sections 339(1A) and 339(1C) of the Electoral Act.

-2. A person is guilty of an offence if the person votes more than once in the same election.
+2. A person commits an offence if the person votes more than once in the same election.

 3. If a person is found guilty of this offence, a court may impose a penalty of 10 penalty units.
 A multiple voting offence under s.
 339(1A) of the Electoral Act is a strict liability offence.